 Blog General

-14 Customer Engagement Metrics to Track for Stronger Customer Relationships
+14 Customer Engagement Metrics You Need to Track

 Agnishwar Banerjee Agnishwar is an experienced, multi-functional, full stack digital marketer.
 At CleverTap, he spearheads the content and digital marketing functions, leveraging his expertise to drive messaging, GTM & IMC campaigns and business results

-14 Customer Engagement Metrics to Track for Stronger Customer Relationships
+14 Customer Engagement Metrics You Need to Track

 If you are looking to build solid and lasting relationships with your customers, tracking customer engagement metrics can be a game-changing addition to your marketing strategy.